-SECTION 2. (a) By no later than October 1, 2014, or after the department of public utilities issues an order under subsection (b), all distribution companies in the commonwealth, as defined in section 1 of chapter164 of the General Laws, shall be required to jointly solicit from developers of clean energy generation sources, proposals to deliver an annual amount of electricity of not more than 18,900,000 MWh, via long-term contracts as designed in Section 3 or delivery commitment agreements in Section 4.
+SECTION 2. (a) Upon the department of public utilities issuance of an order under subsection (b), all distribution companies in the commonwealth, as defined in section 1 of chapter 164 of the General Laws, shall be required to jointly solicit from developers of clean energy generation sources, proposals to deliver an annual amount of electricity of not more than 18,900,000 MWh, via long-term contracts as designed in Section 3 or delivery commitment agreements in Section 4.
 The distribution companies shall solicit proposals simultaneously under Section 3 and Section 4.
 Such solicitations may be conducted jointly with utilities and/or procuring entities from other states in New England.
-If contracts are not executed up to 18,900,000 MWh the distribution companies are authorized to conduct solicitations in subsequent years until the target is met.

 - (b) The department of public utilities may require that the solicitation in subsection (a) be staggered and divided into two or more solicitations to occur within such time and of such size as the department orders provided that such staggered procurements are in the best interest of ratepayers.
 Prior to any solicitation under this section, the department shall issue an order making such determination. - (c) For the purposes of this act, clean energy generation shall mean, individually or collectively, Class I RPS eligible renewable energy generation as defined under section 11F of said chapter 25A or hydroelectric generation.
 Said clean energy generation shall represent incremental generation delivered into the ISO New England Control Area after June 1, 2014.
-Incremental generation shall be from sources built after 2003, however, any proposal submitted under this act may include pre-2003 clean energy generation, up to a level necessary to firm and assure delivery of Class I resources under that proposal.
+Incremental generation shall be from sources built after 2003; however, any proposal submitted under this act may include pre-2003 clean energy generation, up to a level necessary to firm and assure delivery of Class I resources under that proposal.
 All clean energy generation shall use appropriate unit-specific tracking to ensure the delivery of clean energy.
+Said clean energy generation shall use appropriate unit-specific tracking to ensure the delivery of clean energy.